-The affiliate firm of Pacific Lawyers in the Commonwealth of the Northern Mariana Islands (the “CNMI”) is O’Connor Berman Dotts & Banes.
-Established in 1985, O’Connor Berman Dotts & Banes now has seven lawyers and two paralegals, and is the largest law firm in the CNMI.
-O’Connor Berman Dotts & Banes has become the largest law firm in the CNMI because of the quality of the legal work its lawyers provide, and the success of its lawyers on behalf of its clients.
-O’Connor Berman Dotts & Banes has an office on the island Saipan, the capital of the CNMI and the island in the CNMI with the largest population, in the Marianas Business Plaza.
+The affiliate firm of Pacific Lawyers in the Commonwealth of the Northern Mariana Islands (the “CNMI”) is O’Connor Berman Horey and Banes, LLC.
+Established in 1985, O’Connor Berman Horey and Banes has become the largest law firm in the CNMI because of the quality of the legal work its lawyers provide, and the success of its lawyers on behalf of its clients.
+O’Connor Berman Horey and Banes, LLC has an office on the island Saipan, the capital of the CNMI and the island in the CNMI with the largest population, in the Marianas Business Plaza.

-The History of O’Connor Berman Dotts & Banes and of the Lawyers with the Firm
+The History of O’Connor Berman Horey and Banes, LLC and of the Lawyers with the Firm